florianre-zz/wacc_12/README.md

 For example:
   ./grun -tokens
 will run the TestRig using the WACC grammar.
 To see how the parser groups these tokens you can use the -tree or -gui options instead, such as:
   ./grun -gui
 In either case you will need to type in your input program and then close the input stream with ctrl-D.

 Rather than typing your input programs in by hand, you can pass the TestRig a file to read by piping it in through stdin with
   ./grun -gui < testfile
 When using the TestRig in this way you won't need to hit ctrl-D to close the input stream as the EOF character in the file does this for you.

 `compile`

-This script currently writes a TODO: message to the console, but you should update it to call the the main class of your compiler with appropriate arguments.
-Note that the lab's automated testing service will be using this script as the access point to your compiler.
+This script call the WACCCompile class.
+It can be called with the `-d` or `--debug` flag to show all of maven's output.
+You can call the script with an input file as an argument which will be used as the `System.in` for the WACCCompile program.
+###### TODO
+ - check that the file is of the format `*.wacc`

 You **do not** need to add the ANTLR jar file to the classpath of your calls to Java, as Maven handles this automatically.